sudouptime/lifelong-golfer-theory/README.md

 Every additional movement pattern requires time to learn.

-More importantly, it requires practice to maintain.
+More importantly, it also requires continuous practice to maintain.

-The greater the number of movement patterns, the greater the long-term maintenance cost.
+The more movement patterns there are, the greater the long-term maintenance cost becomes.

-This theory considers maintenance cost just as important as learning cost.
+This theory considers maintenance cost to be just as important as learning cost.

-Golf is ultimately about advancing the ball and producing a score.
+At its core, golf is about moving the ball forward and producing a score.

-If that is true, deeply understanding fewer movement patterns may be more sustainable over the long term.
+If that is true, then developing a deeper understanding of fewer movement patterns may be the more sustainable long-term approach.

 This theory does not attempt to solve problems by adding more tools.

-It attempts to solve problems by understanding fewer tools more deeply.
+It attempts to solve problems by developing a deeper understanding of fewer tools.

 The current wood-centered implementation is the result of that philosophy.

 ---

-## Why Prioritize the Ability to Recover?
+## Why Prioritize Recovery?

-A common question about this theory is:
+One of the most common questions about this theory is:

-> "What happens if your woods stop working?"
+> "What happens if your fairway woods stop working?"

-It is a reasonable concern.
+It is a perfectly reasonable question.

-A conventional setup often provides multiple alternatives.
+A conventional club setup usually provides multiple alternatives.

-If the driver is struggling, use a fairway wood.
+If the driver is not working, use a fairway wood.

-If the fairway wood is struggling, use a hybrid.
+If the fairway wood is not working, use a hybrid.

-If the hybrid is struggling, use an iron.
+If the hybrid is not working, use an iron.

 This theory intentionally reduces those alternatives.

-The reason is clear.
+The reason is simple.

 It prioritizes mastery over redundancy.

-Instead of solving problems by changing clubs, it encourages solving problems with the club already assigned to that responsibility.
+Rather than solving problems by switching clubs, it encourages solving them with the club that has already been assigned that responsibility.

-More options can create comfort.
+Having more options can provide a sense of security.

-Fewer options can create deeper understanding.
+Having fewer options can lead to a deeper understanding.

 This theory deliberately chooses the latter.